-Jennifer*, a 16-year-old from the UK, says it took about five months to notice her body odour was changing.
-"I'd definitely say my body odour was stronger, smelled worse, and came on faster than when I was eating normally," she says.
-According to her, she began to smell "fishy".
+This article originally appeared on VICE Australia.
+If you are struggling with any of the issues raised in this story, please contact the National Eating Disorders helpline.
+Jennifer*, a 16-year-old from the UK, says it took about five months to notice her body odor was changing.
+"I'd definitely say my body odor was stronger, smelled worse, and came on faster than when I was eating normally," she says.
+According to her, she began to smell "fishy."

-"There was a time a couple weeks ago when I was eating 1000+ calories a day and noticed there was less odour," Jennifer explains.
+"There was a time a couple weeks ago when I was eating 1,000 or more calories a day, and I noticed there was less of an odor," Jennifer explains.
 "It started to get way worse when I started to restrict heavily again."

-Anorexia nervosa might not be an illness you associate with smell, and yet forums such as My Pro Ana and Something Fishy host countless threads dedicated to unravelling the causes and disguises for anorexia-induced body odour.
+Anorexia nervosa might not be an illness you associate with smell, yet forums such as My Pro Ana and Something Fishy host countless threads dedicated to unraveling the causes and disguises for anorexia-induced body odor.
 One user describes the smell as "a mix of rotten eggs and ammonia."
-Another describes it as something similar to "baby powder or play-doh".
+Another describes it as something similar to "baby powder or Play-Doh."

 So what's going on here?
-There is no universally agreed upon diagnosis, but Sydney-based dietitian Lyndi Cohen explains that it's most likely a byproduct of the starving body's "cannibalisation" process.
+There is no universally agreed on diagnosis, but Sydney-based dietitian Lyndi Cohen explains that it's most likely a by-product of the starving body's "cannibalization" process.

-"Some people with anorexia nervosa are consuming a seriously low calorie diet, around 200-300 calories a day, and their bodies are eating themselves to stay alive.
-This results in an imbalance in their systems, and a more pungent body odour could be a byproduct of that."
+"Some people with anorexia nervosa are consuming a seriously low-calorie diet, around 200 to 300 calories a day, and their bodies are eating themselves to stay alive.
+This results in an imbalance in their systems, and a more pungent body odor could be a by-product of that."

-She points out that the body has a range of olfactory ways of signalling an internal imbalance, such as when smelly urine reflects diet or disease.
+She points out that the body has a range of olfactory ways of signaling an internal imbalance, such as when smelly urine reflects diet or disease.